Best Museums in Chicago

 In the building you will find:

-• First floor: here you will find the exhibition "Attic Treasures II" which highlights dozens of historical objects such as jewelry, furniture, teapots, paintings, photographs, among others.
+• Second floor: here you will find the "Attic Treasures II" exhibit featuring dozens of historical objects such as jewelry, furniture, teapots, paintings, photographs, among others.

 • Second floor: in this area you will enjoy the exhibition "My Chinatown: Stories from Within", a documentary through which you will learn about the labor, social and family customs of the people of Chinatown.
 Also on this floor is the exhibit "The Great Wall to the Great Lakes: Chinese Immigration to the Midwest".
 This is a video that explains in detail the arrival of Chinese immigrants, the discrimination to which they were exposed and their important contribution to railroad development.